ap-java-ucvts/ait-library-walkthrough/README.md

 Assuming you kept the default port of `8080`, you can verify your Tomcat installation by navigating to `localhost:8080`.
 If you see the Tomcat page, you're good to go.

-## Get the Java EE Perspective in Eclipse
+## Getting the Java EE Perspective in Eclipse

 Java EE is the enterprise edition of the Java platform.
 It's what professional software developers use to create secure, multi-tiered, scalable web applications.